karlospn/mytechramblings-site-source-code/content/posts/how-to-bootstrap-terraform-and-azdo-to-start-deploying-iac-to-azure.md

 title: "How to bootstrap Terraform and Azure DevOps to start deploying your infrastructure as code to Azure"
 date: 2022-04-19T12:30:10+02:00
 tags: ["azure", "devops", "terraform", "iac", "powershell"]
-description: "Deploying insfrastructure as code on Azure using Azure Pipelines and Terraform requires a minimal bootstrap process.
+description: "Deploying infrastructure as code on Azure using Azure Pipelines and Terraform requires a minimal bootstrap process.
 This process can be done manually, but you'll have to do it every time you want to start deploying resources into a new subscription.
 So, having some kind of automation seems the way to go here.
 And that's exactly what I want to show in this post, how to programmatically bootstrap an Azure subscription and an Azure DevOps project to start deploying Infrastructure as Code with Terraform."
 draft: false
 ---